Car Accident Attorneys Serving Phoenix and Surrounding Areas in Arizona, Including Kingman, Bullhead City, and Mohave County

 Q: What should I do after a car accident occurs?

 A: If you’ve suffered injuries in a car accident, your priority should first be to seek emergency medical aid.
 Once you have been provided adequate medical care for your injuries, you should follow-up on your care and have qualified physicians assess your injuries in full.
-Further, after your immediate medical needs have been met, it’s critical that you consult with a skilled team of Phoenix car accident lawyers so that your claims can be litigated.
+Further, after your immediate medical needs have been met, it’s critical that you consult with a Phoenix auto accident attorney so that your claims can be litigated.

 Q: How long do I have to report the accident to my insurance company?